1918 map of railroads at height of U.S. railroad industry

 4 ½ ft 一 a reference to the standardization of railway track gauges and the unique perspective afforded by their width, grading, and routes (the exact width of most railroads is 4' 8 1/2") 一 explores the American landscape by bicycle from the perspective of abandoned railroads, illuminating a new line across the country.
-It navigates the tension between the romance of the railroads and the complicated history of their making: the expulsion and extermination of indigenous people from their lands, the abuses of laborers, in particular Chinese laborers, and the often corrupt business practices of early railroad magnates.
+It navigates the tension between the romance of the railroads and the troubled history of their making: the expulsion and extermination of indigenous people from their lands, the abuses of laborers, in particular Chinese laborers, and the often corrupt business practices of early railroad magnates.

-I have mapped a prospective route across the continental United States, via established rail-trails (abandoned railroads converted into multi-use trails) and railroads with the potential to be converted into trails 一 a parkway that would serve as an alternate way to experience the American landscape.
+I have mapped a route across the continental United States, via established rail-trails (abandoned railroads converted into multi-use trails) and railroads with the potential to be converted into trails 一 a parkway that would serve as an alternate way to experience the American landscape.

 A small team of women is bicycling this route in a series of rides, riding west to east, exploring defunct railroads in the gaps between rail-trails.
 As we ride we draw an ephemeral line.